The Code for nurses and midwives

 The Code and resources

-Developed in collaboration with many who care about good nursing and midwifery, the Code can be used by nurses and midwives as a way of reinforcing their professionalism.
+Developed in collaboration with many who care about good nursing and midwifery, the Code can be used by nurses, midwives and nursing associates as a way of reinforcing their professionalism.
 Failure to comply with the Code may bring their fitness to practise into question.

-‘The new NMC Code - Professional staff, quality services’ shows how the professional standards and principles of the Code are important to employers of nurses and midwives.
-Download this leaflet in Welsh.
+The new NMC Code - Professional staff, quality services shows how the professional standards and principles of the Code are important to employers of nurses and midwives.

-Previous version of the Code
+Previous version of the Code for reference

 2008 version of the Code - valid until 31 March 2015